How To Be More Confident: Can Exercise Help? – SWEAT

 According to Gallup, just 20 minutes of exercise also has the power to improve your mood for hours after your workout is over, or even the entire day!

 While exercise can definitely be a tool to help boost your mood and de-stress, it shouldn’t be used as a substitute for professional mental health help.
-If you’ve noticed changes to how you think and feel that concern you, reach out to your healthcare provider for help.
+If you’ve noticed changes to how you think and feel that concern you, reach out to your healthcare provider for advice.
 Remember, talking about your mental health is SO important and it’s okay to reach out for help.

 A healthier, more energetic you